-When you see the initials "CMC" following a consultant's name, it means that he or she is a Certified Management Consultant and has met the strict certification requirements of the Institute of Management Consultants.
+When you see the initials CMC® following a consultant's name, it means that he or she is a Certified Management Consultant and has met the strict certification requirements of the IMC USA.
 The Institute was founded in 1968 by the principal associations in the consulting field to establish publicly recognized standards of competence and professional conduct for the individual management consultant.
-Applicants for certification undergo a thorough investigation of their consulting experience: A panel of senior consultants interviews them to verify their technical competence, and they must pass a written examination demonstrating their familiarity with the Institute's Code of Ethics.
+Applicants for certification undergo a thorough investigation of their consulting experience: They must first pass a written examination demonstrating their familiarity with the Institute's Code of Ethics and one on the common Body of Knowledge in the field.
+Then a panel of senior consultants interviews them to verify their technical competence.